 Approximately 90% of wedding bands in the American market use 14K gold.

-As with most things, there are positives and negatives to the different gold karats.
+As we come to the end of our 14k Vs 18k gold debate, as with most things, there are positives and negatives to both karats.
 It is important to know what you want out of a piece so that you can pick the karat that is right for you.